-The mission of Temple Beth El is to provide a house of Conservative Jewish worship which fosters spiritual fulfillment, Jewish theology, life-long Jewish education, and community support throughout the cycles of the seasons.
+Temple Beth El’s mission is to provide a house of Conservative Jewish worship that fosters spiritual fulfillment, Jewish theology, lifelong Jewish education, and community support throughout the cycles of the seasons.

 Temple Beth El is the youngest of Lancaster’s three Jewish congregations.
 The Temple originated as an offshoot of Lancaster’s orthodox congregation.
 With the support of nearly 50 local families, a downtown mansion was purchased in 1945 to house the newly formed Conservative Jewish congregation.
 The Temple remained at 25 North Lime Street for 57 years until the congregation moved to its present home in April 2002.